jakub-zwolakowski/scvs/TrustInSoft.md

 Result = **NOT IMPLEMENTED YET**

-TrustInSoft does not handle the qualifier `restrict` in general.
+TrustInSoft does not handle the qualifier `restrict` in general cases.

+Side note: see Pascal Cuoq's article from 2012 [Restrict is not good for modular reasoning](https://frama-c.com/2012/08/02/restrict-is-not-good-for-modular-reasoning.html) about the convoluted semantics of `restrict` and difference with the ACSL predicate `\separated`.

 ## sigcall

 ### sigcall_e01

 Result = **OUT OF SCOPE**

-TrustInSoft does not handle signals.

 ## signconv